gretelup/top_ten_project/README.md

 ## Narrative

-We wanted to create a database that reflects entertainment in popular culture over time.
+We wanted to create a database that reflects entertainment in popular culture over the last decade.
 We focused on music and movies, as those forms of entertainment create large amounts of revenue, and we included rating information to show both popular and critical opinions on entertainment culture.

 ## How to use the data